From 'Who Are You?' to 'What Do You Need to Do?'

 40%

-faster task completion in usability testing compared to the original experience
+faster task completion in usability testing vs. the original experience

 20

-usability sessions validating the redesign across technical and non-technical users
+usability sessions validating the work across technical and non-technical users

 REFLECTION